Where Conversations Mean Business

 The majority of your conversations in any marketplace will occur in smaller gatherings of people who share interests, ideas, or work together to solve problems and help one another.
 And that’s also how business gets done today in this very large online marketplace—the WWW—still within smaller communities now enabled by social media.

 On the social Web our conversations happen through posts.
 They can be blog posts, social-networking posts, or a comment post on a news article.
 They can be status-update posts, video or podcast posts, photos, or just about anything that makes connection and community.
 If your posts have an authentic voice, relevancy and value, they will enable relationships and trust; i.e. community.
 It’s the nuts and bolts of all business success.
 Here’s my story…

 Connection and Community

 How important are your online communities?
 Are they valuable to you or are you just going through the motions?
 Sure, some people get business simply because they do something uniquely sought after and don’t need to build connections and community, but they are the exception not the rule.
-There is a connection between commonalities, relationship, and trust, and it’s vital to doing business in 2011.
+There is a connection between commonalities, relationship, and trust, and it’s vital to doing business anytime, anywhere, any place.

 BazaarVoice is a tracking service that monitors user behaviors and actions on their clients’ commercial Websites.
 They post industry statistics on word of mouth, ratings and reviews, customer access of support and Q&A, and conversion results on their website at http://www.bazaarvoice.com/resources/stats (Last accessed April 20, 2010).